doncandela/mgah/mgah.md

 #### Unity HPC cluster<a id="unity-intro"></a>

 The HPC commands shown in this document were tested on the [Unity cluster](https://unity.rc.umass.edu/index.php) at UMass, Amherst.
-Unity runs the [Slurm](https://slurm.schedmd.com/overview.html) job scheduling sytem and as of 1/25 had:
+Unity runs the [Slurm](https://slurm.schedmd.com/overview.html) job scheduling system and as of 1/25 had:

 - About 350 general-access nodes plus another 350 “preempt” nodes belonging to groups but available for general access when not otherwise being used (also additional nodes never available for general access).
 - About 20,000 total cores in the general-access and preempt nodes, with individual nodes mostly having two CPUs and between 24 and 192 cores.